test-org-1-hb/githubActions-org/README.md

     ```bash
     kubectl get pods -n arc-runners
     ```
-    Trigger a GitHub Actions workflow in your configured repository that uses `runs-on: self-hosted`.
-You will see the controller automatically create a new runner pod in the `arc-runners` namespace to execute the job.
-The `runnerpool` node group will scale up if needed.
+    Trigger a GitHub Actions workflow in your configured repository.

-3.  **Check GitHub:**
-    Navigate to your repository or organization's **Settings > Actions > Runners**.
-You should see the runners appear in the list as they become active.
-They will be named with the prefix `aks-dind-runner-set-`.

 You are all set!
 Your AKS cluster will now automatically provide ephemeral, container-capable runners for your GitHub Actions workflows.